-- Start researching financial aid and scholarships resources to pay for college.
+- Start researching financial aid and begin the scholarship search to pay for college.

 - Request information from those colleges and browse academic majors and class size.

 - Discuss college costs with your parents about paying for college and review the FAFSA4Caster.
 This will give you an early estimate of the financial aid package and other remaining costs of attendance, giving you an idea of what you will have to pay for college.